 So software isn’t the solution to these problems, although it will certainly be part of it.

-This is the premise upon which Steve Morlidge’s presentation to the London FP&A Board last month.
-This will form the basis of his forthcoming book ‘Present Sense’ along with his remedies.
-These remedies are divided into two; the first set comprise a series of simple and pragmatic approaches to help practitioners make sense of performance data and include:
+This is the premise upon which my presentation to one of the London FP&A Board's was delivered.
+This will form the basis of my forthcoming book ‘Present Sense’ along with his remedies.
+These remedies are divided into two; the first set comprises a series of simple and pragmatic approaches to help practitioners make sense of performance data and include: